 iv) 95 km 24 inch feeder pipeline which will transport the processed crude oil from the CPF in Buliisa to the export hub and Refinery in Kabaale in Hoima District.

-The key activities being implemented by the licensees and monitored by the PAU for the Tilenga project included the FEED study, ESIA study, procurement and contracting of Wells and Drilling Related Services, Technical Surveys, Sub-Surface Studies and Land Acquisition.
+The key activities being implemented by the licensees and monitored by the PAU for the Tilenga project included the Front End Engineering and Design (FEED) study, the Environment and Social Impact Assessment (ESIA) study, procurement and contracting of Wells and Drilling Related Services, Technical Surveys, Sub-Surface Studies and Land Acquisition.

 ii) TEPU has undertaken the FEED for the Enabling Infrastructure including access roads, wellpads, Masindi Check Point, construction camps and Industrial Area among others.
 These are facilities are key enablers required prior to the drilling operations and construction/installation of the oil and gas facilities.